RainingSea/cese/project/website/CulturalCalendar/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The Cultural Calendar web application will be developed using HTML for the frontend and Python for the backend functionalities.
-The application will utilize a simple HTTP server in Python to handle user interactions, process data, and serve HTML pages.
-User registration and login will be managed through session handling in Python, and data will be processed using local text files for storage, ensuring a lightweight and efficient application.",
+"Implementation approach": "The web application will be developed using Python for the backend logic and HTML for the frontend.
+The Flask framework will be utilized to handle routing and rendering of HTML templates.
+The application will maintain a simple structure to ensure ease of use and maintenance.",

-"UI design": "The user interface will consist of the following key components: \n1. **Registration Page**: A form with fields for username and password, and a 'Register' button. \n2. **Login Page**: A form with fields for username and password, and a 'Login' button. \n3. **Dashboard Page**: A list or calendar view displaying upcoming cultural events, with links to view details. \n4. **Event Details Page**: Displays detailed information about an event, including a 'Set Reminder' button. \n5. **Reminders Page**: A list of events the user has set reminders for, with options to delete reminders.",
+"UI design":"The user interface will consist of the following pages: Registration Page (form for username and password), Login Page (form for username and password), Dashboard Page (calendar/list of events with navigation links), Event Details Page (detailed view of the selected event with a 'Set Reminder' button), and Reminders Page (list of user-set reminders with options to manage them).
+Navigation will be intuitive with links to return to the dashboard and logout options.",

-"Data Storage": "Data will be stored in local text files, with separate files for different types of data: \n1. `users.txt` for storing user account information (username and password). \n2. `events.txt` for storing event details (event name, significance, history, location). \n3. `reminders.txt` for storing user reminders (username and event names).
-This structure allows for easy data retrieval and management without the need for a SQL database.",
+"Data Storage":"Data will be stored in local text files.
+The following types of data will be stored in separate files: 'users.txt' for user account information (username and password), 'events.txt' for event details (event name, significance, history, location), and 'reminders.txt' for user reminders (username and event IDs).
+Each file will be structured with one entry per line, using a delimiter to separate fields.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/event_details.html", "templates/reminders.html", "users.txt", "events.txt", "reminders.txt"],
+"File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/dashboard.html", "templates/event_details.html", "templates/reminders.html", "users.txt", "events.txt", "reminders.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
         -EventManager event_manager
-        -ReminderManager reminder_manager
         +main() str
     }
     class UserManager {